Coderad32/Coderad32/README.md

 ## Conclusion

-Thank you for exploring the **Foundation Project Workspace**.
+Thank you for exploring the **My profile**.
 We value your interest and look forward to your contributions.

 If you wish to fork or build upon this project, we encourage you to:
 1. Take your time to understand the core values and goals.